Van Aken District Public Realm

 In partnership with the Greater Cleveland Regional Transit Authority (RTA) and Van Aken District owners, RMS, the City is now engineering a project that will enhance the Warrensville Van Aken Transit Station and provide improved amenities for transit riders, pedestrians and bicyclists.
 Click here to view a project overview, including proposed public art.

 The Warrensville Van Aken Station begins the RTA Blue Line Light Rail and is located between Shaker Plaza and the Van Aken District.
 This station and its adjacent busway is a busy hub with some shelters, but no comfort station and few pedestrian/bicycle amenities.
 In 2020, the City undertook the Van Aken District Public Realm Plan which laid the groundwork for the current design and engineering.
 Click here to view the Plan.

 RTA will undertake projects to build a new train platform, comfort station, and shelters and to relocate the electric utility’s substation equipment.
 In 2024, the City of Shaker Heights will receive $1.8 million in Transportation Alternative Program (TAP) funds from the Northeast Ohio Areawide Coordinating Agency (NOACA) to fund streetscape and plaza improvements in and around the station.

 CEI is moving forward with its utility relocation and RTA is working on detailed plans for its track/platform changes, site work, comfort station, and shelters.
-The City is creating final, detailed designs for the public realm transformation in advance of planned construction in 2024.
-Attend a public Open House to learn more.
-Approval by the City Planning Commission and Architectural Board of Review will be required.
+The City is creating final, detailed designs for the public realm transformation in advance of planned construction in 2024-2025.

 For questions or comments, please contact Kara Hamley O’Donnell, Principal Planner.